 - The Chinese funder MoST will provide up to 5 million RMB per project to Chinese organisations.

-- Frequently Asked Questions (FAQ): A list of questions received by Innovate UK and Department of Health following the announcement of the competition.
+- Frequently Asked Questions (FAQ): UPDATED May 2018.
+A list of questions received by Innovate UK and the Department of Health.

 - GAMRIF presentation - Shahida Syed, Department of Health: Information about the background to this competition, the Global AMR Innovation Fund.

-UK: Aberystywyth University; Abgentis Ltd; AMR Centre; Avacta Animal Health; Belfast City Hospital; Cranfield University; Destiny Pharma Plc; Iceni Diagonstics Ltd; Indigena Biodiversity Ltd; Ingenza Ltd; LIG Biowise; Medway School of Pharmacy, University of Kent; Moredun Research Institute; Protein Technologies; Queen Mary University of London; Royal Botanic Gardens, Kew; Royal Veterinary College; SRUC; University of Chester; University of Leeds; University of Manchester; University of Nottingham.
+UK: Aberystywyth University; Abgentis Ltd; AMR Centre; Avacta Animal Health; Belfast City Hospital; Biotangents; Cranfield University; Defenition Ltd; Destiny Pharma Plc; EligoChem Ltd; GTN; Keele University; Iceni Diagonstics Ltd; Indigena Biodiversity Ltd; Ingenza Ltd; LIG Biowise; Medway School of Pharmacy, University of Kent; Moredun Research Institute; Newcastle University; Protein Technologies; Queen Mary University of London; Royal Botanic Gardens, Kew; Royal Veterinary College; Shimyatech; SRUC; University of Cambridge; University of Chester; University College London; University of Leeds; University of Manchester; University of Nottingham; University of Portsmouth; University of Sheffield; University of Southampton.

 In November 2017, a delegation of UK organisations visited Beijing and Shanghai to meet with potential Chinese partners.